Skip to main content

 Giving you the tools you need to succeed

-The CCEW supported OFSI in developing a dedicated factsheet for charities on financial sanctions which includes top tips and practical examples.
+The CCEW supported OFSI in developing a dedicated financial sanctions guidance for charities and NGOs.
 Our Compliance Toolkit also has detailed guidance and useful tools to help charities working internationally covering everything from risk assessment and due diligence to moving money and monitoring funds.

 Our International Charities Engagement Team (ICET) works to ensure that our guidance enables trustees where they need support, whilst reflecting the risks and challenges you face when delivering important, often lifesaving, work in high-risk areas around the world.
 If you have any questions, please contact engagement@charitycommission.gov.uk or email OFSI at ofsi@hmtreasury.gov.uk